 Doctor of Science in Dentistry (DScD) in Dental Public Health

-The DScD program in Dental Public Health aims to train dentists for leadership roles in the practice of dental public health, research, and teaching in an academic setting.
-Successful completion of coursework, a public health project, and an oral competency examination—along with an original dissertation—are required in this minimum three-year degree program.
-The program provides the student with in-depth knowledge and practical experience in epidemiology and biostatistics.
-The program also provides broad knowledge and practical experience in healthcare management and finance, social and cultural determinants of health, preventive dentistry, health education, and behavioral sciences.
+This 36-month program in Dental Public Health prepares dentists for leadership roles in health policy, academics, and government settings.
+Successful completion of coursework, a public health field project, and an oral competency examination—along with an original dissertation—are required.
+The program provides the student with in-depth knowledge and practical experience in epidemiology and biostatistics, healthcare management and finance, social and cultural determinants of health behavior, preventive dentistry, and health education.
 Students take courses at Boston University Henry M. Goldman School of Dental Medicine and relevant courses at the Boston University School of Public Health.
-Students have several opportunities to conduct research and publish papers in professional journals.
-Graduates of the DScD program are educationally qualified to challenge the American Board of Dental Public Health examination.
+Students have opportunities to conduct research and publish papers in professional journals.
+The combined DScD/CAGS program is a 36-month program suitable for dentists who do not hold a CEPH-accredited MPH or equivalent and seek a career and board certification in dental public health.
+This program is aimed to meet the eligibility requirements of the American Board of Dental Public Health, preparing the students for the ABDPH Qualifying and Certifying Examinations.
+International dental graduates are eligible to apply.

 Curriculum